 Returning to both PS4 and Xbox One - and making its series debut on PC - we already know plenty of high level details about Destiny 2 - the story, environments, and a bevy of new and returning features - and a few things we don't know quite yet, such as how the all important end-game Raid will play out.

-Destiny 2 beta date and start times
+Destiny 2 beta guide and end time

 To gain access, pre-orders of the game at participating retailers (as always, while stocks last) will come with a code for the game's closed beta at some point before release.